 False flags have been the catalyst for almost every war that our corporate owned government has initiated since the Spanish-American war.
-An outright lie that the Spanish attacked us was the pretext as the sinking of the Maine battleship was used to push congress to declare war.
+An outright lie that Spain attacked us was the pretext back then as the sinking of the Maine battleship was used to push congress to declare war.
 A commission led by US Admiral Hyman Rickover concluded that there was no evidence of an external explosion and that the sinking was most likely caused by an internal malfunction.
 That did not stop the yellow press from screaming bloody hell in order to rile the public into action.

 A noted Cuban historian, Guillermo Jimenez Soler, observed the pattern that our government uses when initiating wars.
 The same playbook that was used in Cuba has been used in almost every war since—including the Iraq war and the war in Syria that Obama started.
 Soler states: